rails/rails/guides/source/nested_model_forms.md

 To be able to use the nested model functionality in your forms, the model will need to support some basic operations.

 First of all, it needs to define a writer method for the attribute that corresponds to the association you are building a nested model form for.
-The +fields_for+ form helper will look for this method to decide whether or not a nested model form should be build.
+The `fields_for` form helper will look for this method to decide whether or not a nested model form should be build.

 If the associated object is an array a form builder will be yielded for each object, else only a single form builder will be yielded.

 Consider a Person model with an associated Address.
-When asked to yield a nested FormBuilder for the +:address+ attribute, the +fields_for+ form helper will look for a method on the Person instance named +address_attributes=+.
+When asked to yield a nested FormBuilder for the `:address` attribute, the `fields_for` form helper will look for a method on the Person instance named `address_attributes=`.

 ### ActiveRecord::Base model

-For an ActiveRecord::Base model and association this writer method is commonly defined with the +accepts_nested_attributes_for+ class method:
+For an ActiveRecord::Base model and association this writer method is commonly defined with the `accepts_nested_attributes_for` class method:

 #### has_one